 What is an Excess Flow Valve?

 An Excess Flow Valve (EFV) is a safety device designed to automatically limit the flow of natural gas when the flow of gas through the device exceeds a predetermined level.
-Most residential and small commercial customers are eligible to have an EFV installed if their gas system operates at a continuous pressure of 10 pounds per square inch (psig) and meet other certain operating conditions.
-You may request the Corpus Christi Gas Department install an (EFV) on the gas line to your property by calling the Department at 361-885-6942 during normal business hours.
+Most residential and small commercial customers are eligible to have an EFV installed if their gas system operates at a continuous pressure of 10 pounds per square inch (psig) and meets other certain operating conditions.
+You may request Corpus Christi Gas install an (EFV) on the gas line to your property by calling the Department at 361-885-6942 during normal business hours.

 What are the potential benefits of EFVs?